 One way to enhance your job application is to engage in the rapidly growing field of legal marketing.
 Law firms want attorneys who are able to help with marketing efforts, and a new lawyer who can immediately begin writing client-facing content will stand out among the competition.
 Blogging and the ability to make legal jargon understandable to the masses are important aspects of marketing for lawyers, and we want to help students hone these skills.

-We want to help students hone this skill.
-This is why Enjuris is now accepting articles for our blog from law students who want to show employers they've got what it takes to compete in today's ever-changing market.
-If you haven't been able to get published in your school's law review or niche journal (or if you just want more publishing credits to add to your résumé), this is also a great opportunity for you.
+Enjuris is now accepting articles for our blog from law students who want to show employers they've got what it takes to compete in today's ever-changing market.
+If you haven't been able to get published in your school's law review or niche journal, or if you just want more publishing credits to add to your resume, this is a great opportunity for you.

 Not sure what to write about?
 Our website is all about helping people after they've been in an accident.
-You can help bring unique perspective to that topic if you:
+This includes any negligence or workers’ compensation claim.
+We’re even interested in criminal charges connected to an accident.
+You can help bring unique perspective to these topics if you:

 We are excited about this venture and look forward to hearing from you!